Motor Scooters: important tips before driving

 Visibility and Safety

-Minimalist Scooter
+Scooter stowage

 Treat your face shield and eyewear with water repellent (on the outside) and anti-fog (on the inside).
 Visibility is critical and easily impaired when there are no wipers, no defroster, and you are breathing directly on the surface that is being cooled by outside air and possibly precipitation.
 There are some excellent products available that will keep your face shield/goggles/glasses clear and we have found the best deals on the best products.
 See the Essential Scooterist Kit -- raingear.